SFPC/sfpc.github.io/spring19bootcamp.md

 ### How do I apply?

-Applications for the Spring '19 New Coders Bootcamp - please [CLICK HERE.](https://airtable.com/shr4DF0I48cpZB9Le)
+Applications for the Spring '19 New Coders Bootcamp - please [CLICK HERE](https://airtable.com/shr4DF0I48cpZB9Le) to submit your application.
+Deadline to apply, February, 16th 2019.

 We accept up to 17 students on a rolling basis.
 We will respond to your application within ~1 week of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!